Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 AI Job Market Outlook

 The AI job market is currently one of the hottest and fastest-growing in the world, with demand for AI talent far outstripping supply.
 Artificial Intelligence is on the rise and showing no signs of slowing down, presenting a wealth of chances for those with appropriate abilities.
-According to the US Bureau of Labor Statistics, there is a projected growth of 21% in the AI job market between 2021 and 2031, which is significantly faster than the average for all other occupations (5%).
+The US Bureau of Labor Statistics predicts that in the next 10 years, AI jobs will grow nearly five times faster than the average for all other occupations.

 AI Career Salary Expectations

-AI has transformed the way we do business, making it a key component of numerous job roles.
-AI professionals can expect to earn competitive salaries and enjoy a high degree of job security.
+AI has transformed how we do business, making it a key component of numerous job roles.
+Professionals working in the field of AI can expect to earn competitive salaries and enjoy a high degree of job security.
 AI engineers are in high demand, with salaries ranging from $114,000 to $765,000 depending on location and experience.
 In the UK, graduates receive a starting salary of around £35,000, but this can increase to £170,000 if you work for a company like Google or Facebook (Prospects).

 Some of the most in-demand AI jobs include data scientist, machine learning engineer, and AI researcher.
 Salaries for these roles can range from $80,000 to $250,000 or more, depending on experience and location.